Choose

 March 2026 Sales Prove the Shift Is Real

+You can run numbers all day.
+The market data from March tells the actual story.
 BYD Auto — which officially launched in South Africa in mid-2023 — registered a total of 589 units in South Africa in March 2026, according to figures submitted to Naamsa.
+With 589 units sold, BYD narrowly trailed Mercedes-Benz but significantly outsold long-established names like Honda, Mitsubishi, and Mazda.
+That’s in the first month BYD even reported to Naamsa.
+What were they selling before that?
+Nobody officially knows — but it clearly wasn’t zero.

 The Dolphin Surf hatchback was comfortably BYD’s best-selling product in March, with 239 units registered — translating to 40.6% of the brand’s total for the month.
+The second-placed BYD Atto 3 (priced from R699,900) managed 28 units, and the Volvo EX30 (priced from R835,500) took third place with 19.
+The Dolphin Surf outsold the next best-selling EV by nearly 10 to 1.
+That is not a gradual shift.
+That’s a demand signal.

+Naamsa figures show 1,088 BEVs were sold in 2025 — and that excluded BYD, Geely, and Dongfeng, which did not report to Naamsa.
 It has long been argued that more South African consumers would migrate to EVs once more affordable options became available, particularly under the R400,000 mark — and the last few months have seen a number of Chinese EVs arrive at or close to that price point.
+The combination of affordable EVs and unaffordable fuel is not coincidental.
+It’s cause and effect.

 The BYD Dolphin Surf sold 239 units in March 2026 — its first month of official Naamsa reporting — making it SA’s best-selling BEV by a margin of nearly 10 to 1.

 There may soon be three new EV models priced under R400,000 in the local market — a significant shift in a segment dominated by expensive, premium EVs until very recently.
+Chery is bringing the electric Q later in 2026.
+Geely’s E2 has already launched.
+The budget EV market in South Africa is no longer theoretical.

 The Bottom Line: This Isn’t EV Enthusiasm, It’s Arithmetic

-Look, the EV conversation in South Africa has spent years stuck in the realm of early adopters, green credentials, and whether range anxiety was real.
+Look, the EV conversation in South Africa has spent years stuck with early adopters, green credentials, and whether range anxiety was real.
 None of that matters anymore.
-What matters is that diesel could hit R35 to R40 per litre at retail in May 2026.
-What matters is that the R3/L government relief evaporates on 5 May.
-What matters is that
+What matters is that diesel could hit R33 to R35 per litre at retail in May 2026 (mid-range forecast), with worst-case scenarios pointing to R40/L. What matters is that the R3/L government relief evaporates on 5 May.
+What matters is that for South Africa, the implications of the Strait of Hormuz disruption are significant — the country imports most of its fuel, leaving it highly exposed to global oil price movements and exchange rate shifts, with the DMRE adjusting prices monthly.

 There is no hedge against that exposure if you own a diesel-powered vehicle.
 There is no futures contract you can buy.
 There is no government programme that guarantees the R3/L levy stays beyond May.
 But there is a very clear financial decision available to South Africans who are in the market for a new vehicle: the running cost difference between a diesel SUV and an equivalent EV is now so large that the conversation about upfront price is almost irrelevant.